itcraftsman/permutation/README.md

 permutation
 ===========

-A Go Pkg to permutate slices and 2D slices.
+A Go Pkg to permutate slices and 2D slices and returns an slice with all possible permutations within.

 Example: